Döppledad and Haunted Hotels

 Well, it’s too late now.

-We were on the way to an infamous hotel.
-Its movie imagery’s been branded into horror pop consciousness.
+We were on the way to an allegedly haunted hotel that’s inspired countless books and movies, its imagery branded into horror pop consciousness.
 I’ve always wanted to visit.
 Of course, the day we do something you want to do, it’s creepy as fuck, le beau commented.
 I beamed.

 We passed through a town named after his father’s home country.
 The moment we did, an RV – the same make and model as his father’s – passed by us.
 When he looked inside, he saw a stocky man who, uncannily, resembled his father.